Catherine's Story

 We do not know when Catherine died, or where she is buried.
 There is no gravestone that we have found, no death certificate yet located.
 She left no letters — she could not have written them.
 She left no photographs that we know of.
 What she left were her children, and through them, the family that would eventually include the Greenes of York Street, Dublin, and all who came after.

 Family history is as much about absence as presence — about the questions that the records do not answer, the silences between the census lines.
+In April 2026 two of the deepest silences around Catherine's life were finally broken.

-We do not know if Bridget ever returned to Mullaghfin.
+- If Bridget ever returned to Mullaghfin.
 By 1911 she was in Dublin, and by the 1920s she was married with children of her own.
 Did she ever take the train north to Meath, walk the lane to House 3, and knock on her mother's door?
 Or did the distance — geographical, social, emotional — prove too great?

 Other records that might fill the gaps: